 The Company's directors and executive officers and persons who are beneficial owners of more than 10% of the Company's Common Stock are required to file reports of their holdings and transactions in Common Stock with the Securities and Exchange Commission and furnish the Company with such reports.
 Based solely upon its review of the copies the Company has received or upon written representations from these persons, the Company believes that, as of November 24, 1997 all of the Company's directors, executive officers, and 10% beneficial owners had complied with the applicable Section 16 (a) filing requirements.

 Item 10.
 Executive Compensation

-Annual Co ompensat ion

-Other

-Name Annual
+Annual C ompensatio on

-and Compen-

-Principal Fiscal Salary Bonus sation

-Position Year (\$) (\$) (\$)
+Name and Principal Position Fiscal Year Salary (\$) Bonus (\$) Other Annual Compensation (\$)

 Thomas P. Clark

+Pres./CEO 1998 60,000 0 0

-Pres./CEO 1997 60,000 0 0
+1997 60,000 0 0

 1996 60,000 0 0

-1995 60,000 0 0

 For all other executive officers, consisting of two persons, total annual salary and bonuses were less than \$100,000.

 Item 11.
 Security Ownership of Certain Beneficial Owners and Management

-The following table sets forth, as of November 24, 1997, the beneficial ownership of the Company's issued and outstanding Common Stock, Series A Preferred Stock and, Series B Preferred Stock by each person who owns of record (or is known by the Company to own beneficially) 5% or more of each such class of stock, by each director of the Company, each executive officer and by all directors and executive officers as a group.
+The following table sets forth, as of November , 1998, the beneficial ownership of the Company's issued and outstanding Common Stock, Series A-1 Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock by each person who owns of record (or is known by the Company to own beneficially) 5% or more of each such class of stock, by each director of the Company, each executive officer and by all directors and executive officers as a group.
 Except as otherwise indicated, the Company believes that each of the beneficial owners of the stock listed has sole investment and voting power with respect to such shares, based on information provided by such holders.

-(1) Includes 1,000,000 shares purchasable by Mr. Middlemas under currently exercisable options.

-(2) Includes 8,000,000 shares purchasable by Ms. Hansson under currently exercisable options.

-(3) Includes 3,000,000 shares purchasable under a currently exercisable option by MICASU Aluminum, LLC which Mr. Byrom controls as a manager and member and 1,000,000 shares purchasable under a currently exercisable option by MICASU Corporation which Mr. Byrom controls as President, Chief Executive Officer, and controlling shareholder and 3,000,000 shares purchasable by Mr. Byrom under currently exercisable options.

-(4) Includes 6,000,000 shares purchasable by Mr. Harding under a currently exercisable option.
+- (1) Includes 1,000,000 shares purchasable by Mr. Middlemas $% \left(1,000,000\right) =0.000$ under currently exercisable options. - (2) Includes 8,000,000 shares purchasable by Ms. Hansson under currently exercisable options. - (3) Includes 3,000,000 shares purchasable under a currently exercisable option by MICASU Aluminum, LLC which Mr. Byrom controls as a manager and member and 1,000,000 shares purchasable under a currently exercisable option by MICASU Corporation which Mr. Byrom controls as President, Chief Executive Officer, and controlling shareholder and 3,000,000 shares purchasable by Mr. Byrom under currently exercisable options.. - (4) Includes 6,500,000 shares purchasable by Mr. Harding under a currently exercisable option.